youssef-omarrr/Machine-and-deep-learning/README.md

 # Machine Learning Study Roadmap
-> Due to `Git lfs` problems, all 67 commits that included the whole repo's history have been deleted (fml...)
+> Due to `Git lfs` problems, all 67 commits that included the whole repo's history have been deleted :(

 ##  Overview
 This roadmap will include resources, projects, and notes that I will be following to develop a strong understanding of machine learning.